hexundev/gLib2DMod/README.md

+This mod adds a couple of things and exposes some functions.

 ## Changes to glib2d

 - Added function to set blend modes
-- Renamed color enum values
+- Renamed color enum values with GD2D_COL_ prefix
+- Exposed a few functions
 - Exposed object struct and functions to draw them directly

 # Original Readme